clinton-slice/personal-website-2020/README.md

 This projects contains really nice css animation and shows outstanding react skills.
 The website was built using gatsby

-The idea and motivation to build this was based on [Thiago Loschi's](https://github.com/thiagoloschi) version of the website.
-Check his repo here [personal website 2019](https://github.com/thiagoloschi/personal-website-2019)

 ### Build your own version